 PhD Theoretical and Applied Mechanics, University of Illinois, 2002

 MS Theoretical and Applied Mechanics, University of Illinois, 1998

 BS Engineering (Mechanical), LeTourneau University, 1996

 He arrived at NDSU from Washington State University (WSU), where he was the Berry Family Director of the School of Mechanical and Materials Engineering (MME).
 In that role he served as the chief academic and administrative officer for the School of MME and was charged with providing leadership to define and advance the school’s academic and research agendas.
-In addition, he was the founding co-director of the Center for Bioplastics and Biocomposites (CB2), a National Science Foundation (NSF) Industry and University Cooperative Research Center (I/UCRC) co-located at Washington State University and Iowa State University that focuses on developing high-value biobased products from agricultural and forestry feedstocks and sponsored by about 30 member companies and the NSF.
+In addition, he was the founding co-director of the Center for Bioplastics and Biocomposites (CB2), a National Science Foundation (NSF) Industry and University Cooperative Research Center (I/UCRC) co-located at Washington State University and Iowa State University (and now North Dakota State University) that focuses on developing high-value biobased products from agricultural and forestry feedstocks and sponsored by about 30 member companies and the NSF.

 An expert in the mechanics, processing, and characterization of polymer matrix composites and nanocomposites, his research interests include the development of multifunctional materials, polymer matrix composites for extreme environments, bio-renewable polymers and composites, and the evaluation of these materials using experimental mechanics and thermal analysis.
 These broad-based topics span the fields of organic chemistry, applied mechanics, and processing science.